 Parking and tolls

 Sometimes when you’re on the job you need to pay for parking and tolls.
 Keep your receipts and records for these expenditures and expense them at the end of the year.
+This is especially important if you’re doing food delivery, and paying for parking when you have to payto park while you’re doing pickups and deliveries.

 If you drive late nights, you’ve likely had a passenger or two who left their “lunch” in your car.
 If so, you can deduct that deep cleaning car wash or detailing session.